10 Best Beaches on Koh Samui

 Despite its small size and proximity to other beaches, Choeng Mon is uniquely beautiful.
 Hidden away in its own bay with stunning views over the crystal blue ocean, the beach offers a sense of privacy and attracts mainly families and those looking for peace and quiet.

 Choeng Mon's accommodations are more expensive than in other parts of Koh Samui.
 Even cheap fan-only bungalows are pricier here, and Choeng Mon is best known for its pricey resorts and fine hotels.
-Quaint restaurants set up tables over the sand in the evenings, allowing for stunning views over the starry skies reflecting on the ocean.
+The beach also sits directly under the airport, so those staying here can expect to hear airplanes overhead several times per day.
+That said, quaint restaurants set up tables over the sand in the evenings, allowing for stunning views over the starry skies reflecting on the ocean.

 5. Maenam Beach